TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/ExtbaseModels.rst

 the UID of the language in which the blog is written.
 Based on this UID Extbase chooses the right translation depending on the current site.
-In the field ``l10n_parent`` the UID of the original blog record created in the default language, which the current blog is a translation of.
+In the field ``l10n_parent`` the UID of the original blog record created in the default language, which the current blog record is a translation of.
 The third field, ``l10n_diffsource`` contains a snapshot of the source of the translation.
 This snapshot is used in the backend for the creation of a differential view and is not used by Extbase.